 Should the landlord win, the court will issue a judgment of possession for the landlord.
 The tenant will be given a certain time to vacate.
 If the tenant remains on the premises, the landlord must obtain a Writ of Restitution.

-The writ is given to the sheriff to execute who must do so within 10 days.
+Finally, the writ is given to the sheriff to execute who must do so within 10 days.
+This means the sheriff will remove the tenant and the tenant’s belongings.
 In some counties, the landlord may have to supply his or her own labor or manpower to remove the tenant’s belongings under supervision by the sheriff.

 Get a Free Customizable Rent Receipt